codevibe-de/java9-17.training/x22-jpms/EXERCISE-22.md

 **NOTE:**:

-* all command-line exercise expect a terminal with `./x22-jpms` as the working directory.
+* all command-line exercises expect a terminal with `./x22-jpms/appl` as the working directory.
 * each exercise task has a solution in branch `x22-solution/taskXX`

 ## Easy Start